 CA 3200 - Art and Interpretation

 This course examines ways in which meaning is made and communicated through visual imagery.
-Students will learn how to describe, analyze, and interpret visual information, using abundant examples from everyday life, such as photographs, comic books, graffiti, home furnishings, advertisements, buildings, and public art displays.
-In considering this array of creative effort, students will address the difficult question: Is it Art?
+Students learn how to describe, analyze, and interpret visual information, using abundant examples from everyday life, such as photographs, comic books, graffiti, home furnishings, advertisements, buildings, and public art displays.
+In considering this array of creative effort, students address the difficult question: Is it Art?
 This course focuses on expanding skills in visual interpretation and developing and using aesthetic standards.

 Winter 2018 - Combined/Hybrid Methodologies (CRN - 4764)